 So, here are some of the best tile designs for backsplashes:

 Let’s start off simple.
-Brick pattern is a classic, timeless offset stacked style.
+The brick pattern is a classic, timeless offset stacked style.
 It is traditionally run horizontally; however, modern homes have used the brick style vertically.
 Outside of stylistic preference, the vertical brick style can be used to make ceilings appear higher.
 To see an example of a brick pattern backsplash click here.

 Herringbone has emerged as a popular style.
 As you can see pictured above, it is a chevron-shaped pattern that aligns the end of one rectangular tile to the end of another.
 It can be used with backsplash to make a monochromatic backsplash tile “pop.”
 To see an example of herringbone pattern backsplash click here.

 The arabesque style backsplash isn’t incredibly common; however, it is a very bold choice that can pay off big time if executed well.
 Originating from the middle-east, the arabesque pattern has expanded to accentuating incredible kitchens and bathrooms with its unique pattern.